ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 # OrbitWatch: Technical Reference Manual

 ## 1. Executive Summary
-OrbitWatch is a **Client-Side Space Domain Awareness (SDA)** platform.
-Unlike traditional architectures where heavy computation happens on a backend server, OrbitWatch leverages **WebAssembly (Wasm)** and **WebGL** to perform orbital propagation and Machine Learning inference directly within the user's browser.

-This document details the mathematical models, data pipelines, and React component architecture that power the application.
+OrbitWatch represents a paradigm shift in Space Domain Awareness (SDA) architecture.
+Traditionally, orbital analysis and anomaly detection are computationally expensive tasks relegated to heavy backend clusters or cloud environments.
+This centralized approach introduces latency, bandwidth constraints, and potential single points of failure.

+**OrbitWatch proves that modern browser engines, equipped with WebGL and WebAssembly (Wasm), are capable of handling the rigorous mathematics of SGP4 propagation and Deep Learning inference entirely on the client side.**

+By shifting the compute load to the edge (the operator's machine), the platform achieves:
+1.  **Zero-Latency Inference:** Anomaly detection occurs instantly within the local memory space, removing network round-trips.
+2.  **Operational Security:** Sensitive orbital analysis logic runs locally within the browser sandbox; no raw telemetry needs to leave the secure terminal.
+3.  **Infrastructure Reduction:** The backend is effectively serverless, drastically reducing the cost and complexity of deployment.

+This document serves as a comprehensive engineering manual, detailing the specific implementation of the Client-Side Sandbox, the mathematical derivation of the Deep Autoencoder, and the React-based orchestration layer that binds the physics and AI engines together.

 ---